Sonic the Hedgehog 2 (8-bit video game): Reception

 Critics praised the Master System version as an improvement over the first Sonic game on the platform.
 Sega Power called Sonic 2 the best Master System game.
 Critics were impressed with the graphics, even leading some Mean Machines Sega staff to think they were viewing a Mega Drive game.
 Many journalists felt the game ran faster and smoother than Sonic 1, which Computer and Video Games credited to there being less enemies populating the levels.
 Sega Force felt the game could have benefited from more enemies gameplay-wise.
 Gameplay was otherwise praised, with critics taking a liking to the carts, gliders, and other new gameplay additions.
 Sega Power and Sega Zone enjoyed the secret rooms that could be found throughout the game.
 Complaints were directed towards the lack of a two-player mode, lack of special zones, and Tails being relegated to only appearing in the game's final cutscene.

 Reviews for the Game Gear version carried many of the same sentiments as the Master System version.
 Sega Force explained that the game was almost identical to its home console counterpart, except for some tweaks to gameplay and graphics.
 Critics found the game was more difficult than the Master System version.
 Sega Force and Sega Pro found the hang glider difficult to control.
 Mean Machines Sega felt that the reduced field-of-vision on the Game Gear made gameplay tougher.
+Weekly Famicom Tsūshin echoed this, saying the level design was overtly difficult and cruel.
 Sega Force and Sega Pro both noted that the graphics, especially Sonic's character sprite, were notably larger than in the first Sonic Game Gear game and the home version of Sonic 2.
 They viewed this as an improvement to graphical fidelity.
 GamePro and Computer and Video Games felt the game was an improvement to the first Sonic game on the Game Gear.
+Two reviewers in Weekly Famicom Tsūshin found that it was inferior to the Sonic the Hedgehog 2 for the Sega Genesis.
 For their 1992 game awards, Electronic Gaming Monthly honored Sonic 2 as their "Game of the Year" among portable games.